 Make your own Christmas Bible Story book.
 Make it fun by creating pictures for it using your toys.
 Divide the Christmas story into four or more sections then create a picture for each section.
 You could dress up and pose, use a nativity set or create pictures using felt or wooden blocks, natural materials or whatever you choose!
 FreePrints print 20-page photobooks for £5.99 using a phone app.

 Use an angel-shaped cookie cutter to print paint over a large sheet of paper.
 You could also make Christmas cards and gift tags in the same way.
 Chat about what the angels do and say in the story.
 What part do they play in the story?
 What would the story be like without them?
 You could of course use the cutter to print Christmas cards or gift tags too.
 We sometimes use creating angels to express our prayers that God will send angels to help one of ours friends, so you could use the creation of paper, cards or tags as a way of blessing people through your creative prayers.

 Make clay ornaments with words of blessing on to give to people as ornaments.
 You could write or stamp words that describe blessings, which you pray God will give them, such as courage, peace, joy, strength.
 You could buy air dry clay or make ornament clay with a recipe from The Imagination Tree.
 Which blessings do you see in the Christmas story?

 Cut simple people shapes out of felt and use them on a felt backdrop to create the nativity story.
 You could add a green hill shape on the back Simple people shapes could be cut out using a gingerbread man cutter as a template to draw around then add simple extras, such as hair or headdresses, belts, tunics and cloaks.
-You can see more and download a free template here.
+You can download a free template here.

 16 Angel Bakes